 Where were the “end-of-the-world” pronouncements when the Boy Scouts of America’s “perversion files” were made public last year?

 Why is it morally problematic for the Scouts to welcome gays, but not problematic for them to hide a multi-decade history of keeping molestation out of the public eye?

 If the two are equally problematic, why not equally speedy and earnest responses to each?

 Why is it problematic for churches to host a gay-friendly organization, but not problematic when the organization was “only” hiding child abuse for nearly a century?

 Are we seeing the reaction of people for whom gay-rights is the last domino standing, after which there are no more culture wars to fight?

 Is their sense of loss greater than their sense of truth?

-Why have Scout leaders not been called to repentance by evangelical leaders, especially those who are decrying the recent announcement?
+Why have Scout leaders not already been called to repentance by evangelical leaders?

 Why do we not emphasize that the Boy Scouts are now–and always have been–a moral organization focused on good citizenship not a gospel organization focused on discipleship?

 Do we even recognize the two are not the same?